edirgarcia/ml_net_lab/README.md

 2. Clone this lab
 3. Install Anaconda, or procure yourself an environment with jupyter notebook.
 4. Instal Graphviz from [here](https://graphviz.gitlab.io/download/) (optional) if you don't install this you won't be able to see pipeline visualizations, but the project still works.
-5. Open Anaconda Prompt
+5. Open Anaconda Prompt and then
-	5. Install the dotnet try global tool: `dotnet tool install -g dotnet-try` 5a
+   - 1. Install the dotnet try global tool: `dotnet tool install -g dotnet-try`
-	5. Install the .NET kernel: `dotnet try jupyter install` 5b
+   - 2. Install the .NET kernel: `dotnet try jupyter install`
-	5. Verify the .NET kernel is installed: `jupyter kernelspec list` 5c
+   - 3. Verify the .NET kernel is installed: `jupyter kernelspec list`
-	5. If you installed Graphviz, run the script that puts it on the path: `set_path_graphviz.bat` 5d
+   - 4. If you installed Graphviz, run the script that puts it on the path: `set_path_graphviz.bat`
-	5. Go to root of enlistment and run jupyter notebook: `jupyter notebook` 5e
+   - 5. Go to root of enlistment and run jupyter notebook: `jupyter notebook`